Predicting the Emergence of Induction Heads in Language Model Pretraining: Experiment 2: Semi-Natural Data Using Natural Bigram Statistics

 \subsection{Results}

 Each cell of \Cref{ch5:fig:nat_grid} represents an \gls{lm} trained in the configuration specified by the $x$ and $y$ axes.
-We conduct a grid search over a search space defined by all possible combinations of each metric ranging from \{0.1, 0.3, 0.5, 0.7, 0.8\}.
-We initially found that the formation of \gls{ps} was insensitive to different values of \pbgivenaba{A}{B} when $\paba{A}{B}\ge 0.1$, and hence conducted an additional grid search over $\paba{A}{B}\in \{0.01, 0.03, 0.05, 0.07, 0.09\}$.
-With the total of 50 models colored based on the best \gls{ps} in \Cref{ch5:fig:nat_grid}, we can clearly see a Pareto frontier, where a decrease in either value will result in the loss of \glspl{ih}.
+We conduct a grid search over a search space defined by all possible combinations of each metric ranging from \{0.1, 0.3, 0.5, 0.7, 0.9\}.
+We initially found that the formation of \glspl{ih} was insensitive to different values of \pbgivenaba{A}{B} when $\paba{A}{B}\ge 0.1$, and hence conducted an additional grid search over $\paba{A}{B}\in \{0.01, 0.03, 0.05, 0.07, 0.09\}$, as well as $\pbgivenaba{A}{B}=0.2$.
+With a total of 60 models colored based on the best \gls{ps} in \Cref{ch5:fig:nat_grid}, we can clearly see a decision boundary, where a decrease in either value will result in the failure of \gls{ih} emergence.